 Trains From Stroud to Harwich Via London

 The Journey started in Stroud railway station a very nice station with backpacks on, dog on its lead and full of optimism.
-We arrived in plenty of time but quickly decided we should stock up with liquid for our vapes to ensure we were not spending anytime searching for shops on the journey.
-Anyway after a false start of a phantom vape shop on google maps, I procured some liquid and some spare coils for the adventure from KNG, a very good shop IMO.
+We arrived in plenty of time but quickly decided we should stock up with liquid for our vapes to ensure we were not spending any time searching for shops on the journey.
+Anyway, after a false start of a phantom vape shop on google maps, I procured some liquid and some spare coils for the adventure from KNG, a very good shop IMO.

 Stroud To Paddington

 The GWR train arrived and Interrail diary updated we enjoyed the first leg into Paddington station, London.
-This train was quiet and puppy had no distractions so stayed settled while I took the opportunity to get some work done.
+This train was quiet and the puppy had no distractions so stayed settled while I took the opportunity to get some work done.
 I like the new GWR trains on the Cheltenham to London route these days and much nicer than when I was a regular on the line a few years back.
-Only incident was a dramatic lady who had a fear of dogs winking at her and she wanted him held so she could move down the train, this was quite amusing as ours is a very un-scary dog.
+The only incident was a dramatic lady who had a fear of dogs winking at her and she wanted him held so she could move down the train, this was quite amusing as ours is a very un-scary dog.

 I was dreading London as the dog wishes to be friends with everyone so the journey was planned to ensure we were past the capital by 4pm and avoid rush hour.
 On arrival we hiked from Paddington station to Lancaster Gate and popped into Kensington Gardens to give him a run and potty if required.

 Lancaster gate station has lifts to get to the the platform, great for us with backpacks as dogs have to be carried on escalators on the tube.
 As predicted the tube was not too busy to start with but hitting Oxford circus it very quickly filled up.
 People were very aware he was there, many looking at him and a few gave him a quick pet, puppy heaven for him.